-It’s critical to monitor all SaaS apps connected to your cloud and having access to your documents, emails, or photos.
+It’s critical to monitor all SaaS (Software as a service) apps connected to your cloud and having access to your documents, emails, or photos.
 If installed without proper procedures, SaaS apps could lead to data loss, malware infection, or unauthorized access.

 However, even approved apps may pose significant security and compliance risks.
 Hackers can exploit app vulnerabilities and access all data an app is connected to.
 Long story short, every company must be fully aware of all SaaS apps with access to corporate data (even the approved ones) and their potential risks.

 Related Link: 4 Rules and 3 Tools to Manage Shadow IT

 Ransomware is one of the fastest-growing threats from cloud environments.
 Hackers use this type of malicious software to seize cloud data and force companies to pay ($178,254, on average) to release their data back.
 Apart from being held to ransom, companies have to face downtime costs, reputational damages, and other unpleasant consequences.

 SaaS apps serve as one of the sources of ransomware infections.
 Some apps, due to security vulnerabilities or malicious intent, can bring ransomware into your cloud.
 By giving permissions to potentially dangerous apps, you allow hackers to access your cloud data and encrypt it.
 Protecting cloud data access helps companies prevent ransomware attacks, which is better than facing the consequences of an attack